jubnzv/iec-checker/README.md

 [PLCOPEN-L17] 10:4 Each IF instruction should have an ELSE clause Report for test/st/plcopen-n3.st:
-[PLCOPEN-N3] 6:7 IEC data types and standard library objects must be avoided Report for test/st/unused-variable.st:
+[PLCOPEN-N3] 6:7 IEC data types and standard library objects must be avoided Report for test/st/this.st:
+[UnreachableCode] 10:10 Code block will never be reached [UnreachableCode] 4:10 Code block will never be reached Report for test/st/unused-variable.st:
 [UnreachableCode] 10:10 Code block will never be reached Report for test/st/zero-division.st: